-Investigations to define specific nutritional requirements for dhufish for the purpose of developing a suitable pelletised diet have commenced.
-Amino acid composition of the flesh of dhufish was found to be similar to that observed for other species (Glencross et al, in review; Appendix O).
+Investigations to define specific nutritional requirements for dhufish for the purpose of developing a suitable pelletised diet were commenced during the term of the project.
+Amino acid composition of the flesh of dhufish was found to be similar to that observed for other species (Glencross et al, in review; Appendix Q).
 Native fatty acid composition, however, was significantly higher in arachidonic and decosahexaenoic acids, and lower in eicosapentaenoic acid than typically observed in standard commercial fish oils.
 This data suggests that standard protein resources, provided digestible limits are observed, will suffice for this species.
 However, use of fish oil as the only lipid resource may not be sufficient to satisfy essential fatty acid requirements.
 The next step in developing a pelletised grow-out diet suitable for this species is a detailed examination of the dietary and energy requirements for this species.